spaceplant2/Boilerplates/CustomImaging/README.md

 Deployment and Imaging Tools Environment

 ## Customized Image Work Flow
+This is generally used to create an image with pre-installed programs.
+Security programs seem to not work well.
-- acquire ISO image from microsoft
+- acquire ISO image from Microsoft
 - install on physical or virtual machine
 - install required programs
 - *clean all contents from C:\Windows\Panther*